Maria Varela

 Varela was determined that these materials would show Black people taking leadership to change their segregated communities.
 As there were no existing materials showing Black people in action, she enlisted SNCC photographer Bob Fletcher to take pictures for her various projects.
 Fletcher eventually challenged her to learn photography and recommended that she study with Matt Herron in New Orleans.

 Over the next 3 years, Maria Varela collaborated on a series of books and filmstrips made with photographs and utilizing taped conversations with local leaders including: Something of Our Own (how to set up an okra co-op), Holmes County, Mississippi (political organizing), To Praise Our Bridges (Mrs. Fannie Lou Hamer’s autobiography), and three filmstrips including one on ASCS Elections and one on Cesar Chavez and the United Farm Workers.
-She also published two poetry books: I Play Flute by Jane Stembridge and Hoe Trails by Charlie Cobb.
+She also published two poetry books: I Play Flute by Jane Stembridge and In the Furrows of the World by Charlie Cobb.

 One of the responsibilities of SNCC photographers was shooting protests to hopefully constrain and/or document any resultant police violence.
 In 1966, Maria Varela was assigned to shoot the Meredith March Against Fear in Mississippi where Black Power became the march’s slogan.
 The media spun the story of Black Power as coming from militant Black northerners rather than indigenous rural southerners.
 One of her images showed a young local black man who had drawn a black panther on his T-Shirt.
 “Through the lens, I saw differently,” she recalled, “mirrored in the eyes of that youth was a strength and pride that had been freed from within.”